 Ford: “You can’t play God without becoming acquainted with the devil.”

 8: Morning.
-William and Logan arrive in Sweetwater.
+Sweetwater.
+William and Logan arrive on the train.

 - Locomotive #5 — same number we’ve saw Teddy get off.

 - William and Logan pass a “Sarsaparilla” sign.
 For Teddy that same spot is a horse barn with two kids teasing a bum in front of it.

 - William is bumped by the same “Grizzly Adams” that bumps Teddy.

 - Army adventure recruiter for W & L, rather than Sheriff posse for Teddy or modern guests.

 - Clementine in front of the saloon.
 No Maeve (but another black woman)!

 - Flash photo (same as with Teddy’s arrival).

 Dolores in background.
 Cut to Dolores close up…

 This triggers a visit to the underground lab (which means this happens in timeline 0).
 In fact it probably happened a lot back then, Dolores going to visit Arnold.